happiestbee/hophacks25/README.md

 ## 🎨 Design Philosophy

-Harmonia's design centers around **gentle encouragement** rather than clinical tracking.
+Pedal's design centers around **gentle encouragement** rather than clinical tracking.
 Every visual element, from the soft color palette (#87C4BB teal, #FFB4A2 peach, #C1A7E1 lavender) to the blooming flower metaphors, reinforces the message that recovery is a natural, beautiful process deserving of patience and self-love.

 ## 🚀 Innovation Highlights